 However, there is something about making a homemade beauty product, cooking a meal, or creating a craft that makes us feel feminine.
 I know because the DIY’s on my blog keep growing in popularity, and I’m even roping in friends to join in the fun.

-For those that would like to “select their wool and flax” with me, check out this e-Book or head to my “Homemade” page and let me know how your projects turn out.
+For those that would like to “select their wool and flax” with me, try making your own DIY All Purpose Cleaner.

 A Life that Says Welcome by Karen Ehman